 On a motion by J. Garman, seconded by N. McGaw, and vote on unanimously, Council approved to appoint Nichole Harmon to the Human Relations Commission with a term expiring 12/31/2025.

-APPROVAL TO ADVERTISE FOR SEASONAL LIFEGUARDS FOR THE 2024 POOL SEASON AT THE FOLLOWING RATES. -LIFEGUARD I- $11, -LIFEGUARD II- $12.
+APPROVAL TO ADVERTISE FOR SEASONAL LIFEGUARDS FOR THE 2024 POOL SEASON AT THE FOLLOWING RATES.
+LIFEGUARD I- $11 & LIFEGUARD II- $12.

-On a motion by J. Kressler, seconded by N. McGaw, and voted on unanimously, Council approved to advertise for seasonal lifeguards for the 2024 pool season at the rates of: Lifeguard I - $11 per hour, Lifeguard II - $12 per hour.
+On a motion by J. Kressler, seconded by N. McGaw, and voted on unanimously, Council approved to advertise for seasonal lifeguards for the 2024 pool season at the rates of: Lifeguard I - $11 per hour and Lifeguard II - $12 per hour.